Why “Having Backups” No Longer Equals Being Resilient: Lessons from Ransomware Case Studies

 Takeaway for CISOs & IT Leaders

+If you can’t prove that your backups are clean, isolated, and testable, you’re not protecting your business—you’re preserving chaos.
 Ransomware resilience isn’t about how fast you can restore; it’s about how certain you are that what you restore won’t re-infect or fail.

 How CIU Helps